mcrio/Mcrio.AspNetCore.Identity.On.RavenDb/Readme.md

   This fixes a bug when searching for users by claims, where we looked up multiple child fields using an auto fan-out index which may produce false results.
 Solution is to use the `intersect` query but `Corax` does not support it yet.
 - `RavenIdentityUser` requires setting the `Id` property.
+- Integration tests require a RavenDB developer license.
+Obtain a developer license, place it in a file and set the environment variable `RAVENDB_DEVELOPER_LICENSE_PATH` to point to that file.

 ## Getting Started